 2. Import Arduino library for Freematics ONE

 Download Freematics ONE Arduino library package.
 Launch Arduino IDE.
 Choose menu Sketch->Include Library->Add .ZIP Library and select the downloaded zip file.
 The library will be imported and new items will appear in the Examples menu.

 Choose Arduino Uno as board and select the serial port of Freematics ONE, and click the Upload button to start compiling and uploading.

-Once uploading successfully completed, we can connect Freematics ONE to car’s OBD port and see it running from serial monitor.
-Of course all above steps can be started with the device already plugged in OBD port.
+Once uploading successfully completed, connect Freematics ONE to car’s OBD port and see it running from serial monitor.
 With everything good, the sketch runs like following.